 their lifetime:

 static keys that are intended to be used for a relatively long period of time.
-In DLMS/COSEM these may be:
+In DLMS®/COSEM these may be:

 a global key that may be used over several AAs established repeatedly between the same partners.
 A global key may be a unicast encryption key (GUEK), a broadcast encryption key (GBEK) or an authentication key (GAK);